Prof. Richard L. Cole

 Dr. C. Lloyd Brown-John, Founding Chair, IPSA Comparative Federalism Research Committee.

 Lloyd is currently Professor Emeritus (University of Windsor, Windsor, Ontario, Canada) and, most recently, the founder and Director of Canterbury ElderCollege.

 10 July 2015

-In memoriam: Prof. Richard Simeon
+Prof. Richard Simeon

 Our research committee is saddened by the recent passing of our longtime friend and RC28 member, Richard Simeon.
 We extend our condolences to Richard’s family.
 Research and writing on Canadian and comparative federalism would not be the same without him.
 Please visit IPSA’s obituary to learn more about his life and contributions.